navasardyangagik/snapproject/README.md

 # ❓ Why I Chose Fashion

 From a young age, I've always been interested in fashion.
-From  streetwear to high-fashion, I've always been incredibly passionate about clothes and how they express a persons individualism.
+From  streetwear to high-fashion, I've always been incredibly passionate about clothes and how they express a person's individualism.
 I thought it would be incredibly useful if I could create a platform to track runways that users are interested in so they can have a centralized place for their favorite fashion collections.
 I wanted to make something that not only I would use, but also a bunch of my friends and people all over the world.

 # 🧵 Fashion Runway Cards